Can You Be Held Liable For Another Person’s Driving?

 - Someone with a known history of reckless driving

-Contact Rogers Sevastianos & Bante, LLP
+Contact Rogers Sevastianos & Bante LLP For A Free Consultation

-If you believe that you can prove negligent entrustment following a car wreck, Rogers Sevastianos & Bante, LLP may be able to help you build a case and give you the representation you need.
+If you believe that you can prove negligent entrustment following a car wreck, Rogers Sevastianos & Bante LLP may be able to help you build a case and give you the representation you need.

 We can connect you with an experienced and knowledgeable car accident attorney in St. Louis to discuss your case.
 Contact us today to schedule a free consultation with an accident attorney.
 We can also answer any other questions you may have about personal injury law and negligent entrustment.
+Call our St. Louis office at 314-884-8991 to get started.